fpereiracalvo/fjv-modules/README.md

 # General

-Fjv.Modules is a library that offering a pattern to binding classes and methods that will be activated through program command-line argument read.
+Fjv.Modules is a library that offer a pattern to bind classes and methods that will be activated through program command-line argument read.

 You can put or remove parts easily changing the program behavior without dealing with complicated manual string/class binding.